Hot shoe: Voltages

 Flash servos and radio triggers, e.g. PocketWizard, can also provide electrical isolation, as trigger and receiver unit are physically separate.
 The camera is only presented with the low voltage used by the local trigger unit, and the remote receiver unit is designed to tolerate up to 200 volts from its flash port.
 Slave flash, where the flash from a safe flash unit connected to the camera triggers an unconnected flashgun which, if connected, would present a dangerous voltage, is another way to use a flashgun which cannot be connected to a hot shoe; indeed, it can be used for a camera with built-in flash and no hot shoe.

 The trigger voltages provided by some modern flashes or radio triggers can also be too low to reliably trigger electronic circuits in the camera or receiver.
 Trigger circuit voltages below ca. 2 to 2.5 volts may exhibit this problem, unless the triggering circuit is specifically designed to work with such low voltages.

 Older cameras equipped with an electro-mechanical trigger contact may exhibit yet another problem.
 If they provide both an ISO hotshoe and a PC terminal, both are typically wired to the same trigger contact in the camera rather than triggered independently as in cameras with electronic triggering circuits.
 When only the PC terminal is used and nothing is connected to the hotshoe, a flash with high trigger circuit voltages connected to the PC terminal delivers this voltage on the normally unprotected middle contact of the camera's ISO hotshoe.
 If the photographer's eyebrows accidentally make contact with the middle contact, the electrical shock can cause pain or even injuries.
 One way camera manufacturers have used to avoid this problem was to use two independent trigger contacts, which, however, could cause flash synchronization problems.
 Another, as utilized by Minolta in all such cameras supporting a PC terminal, was to add a small switch on the side of the ISO hotshoe which disabled the middle contact until something was inserted into the hotshoe.

 Modern cold shoes and other devices

 There is still a need for accessory shoes without electrical function (cold shoes).
 They are used with off-camera flash units, mounted on stands and connected to the camera by cable or triggered wirelessly.
 Accessories which do not connect electrically to the camera can be inserted into hot shoes, without using the contacts.
 For instance a stereo microphone or electronic viewfinder can be used in the Olympus XZ-1 camera's hot shoe.
-FotoSpot geotagging satellite positioning units utilize the accessory shoe for mounting to the camera.